protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ```

-Hopefully, by now you are an expect at this.
-You can follow the comments to see what went on in each step.
-It's worth switching back and take a look at `GetAllTokenIds.cdc` to see how they both interact.
+Hopefully, by now you are an expert at this.
+It's worth switching back and taking a look at `GetAllTokenIds.cdc` to see how the Javascript bindings and Cadence scripts interact.

-Next up, we create `GetTokenMetadata.sc.js` that will take care of executing `GetTokenMetadata.cdc` script.
+Next up, we create `GetTokenMetadata.sc.js` to execute the `GetTokenMetadata.cdc` script.

 ```js